3 Sep 2018, by SydneySchelvis

 October 7 | The Appel Room, Jazz at Lincoln Center

 Sound ON is the new-music series where both sound and stimulation are set to “on,” with views of Central Park from The Appel Room.
 At “Going Dutch,” get a closer look at the rebellious spirit of Dutch contemporary composer Louis Andriessen.
 Hosted and curated by Nadia Sirota, and featuring Jaap van Zweden.
+Next to Louis Andriessen and Jaap van Zweden, other Dutch influences will similarly surface this night: Martijn Padding and Vanessa Lann are featured as well.

 November 29, 30; December 4 | David Geffen Hall

 Jaap van Zweden leads the Orchestra in Shostakovich’s "Leningrad Symphony", born under the sign of war.
 Its unremitting march rhythms, alongside music of indomitable hope and triumph, guarantee a gripping experience.
 Simone Lamsma performs Britten’s Violin Concerto — you’ll experience pyrotechnics along with melodies of haunting beauty and poignancy.
+Moreover, this performance will be the Dutch violinist's debut performance with the Philharmonic, making the concerts unmissable.

 December 6, 7, 8 | David Geffen Hall

-Jaap van Zweden leads Mozart’s "Symphony No. 40", one of his magnificent “trilogy” of final symphonies, that speaks in his most personal voice, continuing to have profound emotional impact.
+Jaap van Zweden leads Mozart’s "Symphony No. 40", one of his magnificent “trilogy” of final symphonies, that speaks in his most personal voice, continuing to have a profound emotional impact.
 Artist-in-residence Matthias Goerne (“today’s leading interpreter of German art songs” — Chicago Tribune) compellingly interprets beloved songs by Schubert and Richard Strauss.

 December 31 | David Geffen Hall